kngpvrk/BP1-SeismicWavePropagation/README.md

 ## 🔍 Results

 The simulation generates:
 - Visualiazation of Wave Propagation: A heatmap illustrates the velocity magnitdue over time across the domain.
-  --> Images are saved every 100th time step in a PNG format.
+The images are saved every 100th time step in a PNG format.
 - Synthetic Seismograms: Records the displacement time series at the surface stations.
 - Theoretical velocities of the P- and S-waves.
+- Arrival Times of the P- and S-waves: Extracts the arrival times from the seismogram.
 - Measured velocities of the P- and S-waves: Determines the measured velocities from the seismogram.
-- Arrival Times of the P- and S-waves: Extracts the arrival times from the seismogram.

 The following outputs can be gained using the default parameters: